 Dr. Dunnick has written 313 scientific papers, 62 book chapters, and 10 books on various aspects of radiology, especially diagnostic oncology, uroradiology, and administration.
 He has served as visiting professor to 85 medical centers, as a guest faculty for 460 continuing medical education courses, and delivered 26 named lectures.
 He has served on the editorial boards of 13 peer review journals.

-He has been president of the Society of Uroradiology, the Society of Computed Body Tomography/Magnetic Resonance, the American Roentgen Ray Society, the Michigan Radiological Society, the Association of University Radiologists, the Society of Chairmen of Academic Radiology Departments, and the Radiological Society of North America.
+He has been president of the Society of Uroradiology, the Society of Computed Body Tomography/Magnetic Resonance, the American Roentgen Ray Society, the Michigan Radiological Society, the Association of University Radiologists, the Society of Chairs of Academic Radiology Departments, and the Radiological Society of North America.

 Dr. Dunnick earned his medical degree from Cornell University and served residencies at Strong Memorial Hospital in internal medicine and Stanford University Hospital in radiology.
 He is a member at the University of Michigan Comprehensive Cancer Center and University of Michigan Frankel Cardiovascular Center.